Livesignage

 Corporate digital signage was already growing before hybrid work accelerated the trend.
 Many hybrid employees report feeling disconnected from in-office updates, and companies with strong internal communication consistently perform better on employee engagement.

 Digital signage in corporate offices is no longer limited to lobby displays and meeting room booking panels.
 It has become part of the daily information flow: live KPI dashboards pulling from Power BI, team schedules syncing from Google Calendar, project updates flowing directly from internal tools to the screen.
-In 2026, none of this should need manual work.
-The data updates, and the screen reflects it automatically.
+In 2026, these updates should no longer require routine manual intervention.
+As the source data changes, the screen can update automatically.

-Room booking and resource management displays are now standard in any office with shared spaces.
+Room booking and resource management displays are becoming increasingly common in offices with shared spaces.
 The real question is no longer whether to install them, but whether the platform managing them connects with the rest of the company's software, or works as an isolated system.

 How to choose a digital signage platform in 2026